Department of Microbiology, Immunology and Inflammation

 Lewis Katz School of Medicine at Temple University

-- Academic credentials for a faculty appointment at the rank of Associate Professor
+- Academic credentials for a faculty appointment at the rank of Full or Associate Professor.

-- Must support and promulgate diversity among faculty, staff, students and patients.
+- A commitment to support and promulgate diversity among faculty, staff, students and patients.

 Temple Health, one of Philadelphia's leading academic medical centers, is home to more than 1,000 physicians and scientists who share the mission of bringing innovative treatments to patients.
 Temple Health refers to the health, education and research activities carried out by the affiliates of Temple University Health System and by the Lewis Katz School of Medicine at Temple University (LKSOM).
 Temple University Health System (TUHS) is a $1.8 billion academic health system dedicated to providing access to quality patient care and supporting excellence in medical education and research.

-Watch this video to learn more about the exciting things happening at Temple Health - Leading Academic Medical Center
+Watch this quick video to learn more about Temple Health - Leading Academic Medical Center in Philadelphia

 Procedure for Candidacy

-In order to be considered for this position, you must complete an online application at: https://bit.ly/3DnBf7G Your application will not be considered complete and until you have submitted all of the required documents and information.
+In order to be considered for this position, you must complete an online application at https://bit.ly/3LPpjzR by July 25, 2022.
+Your application will not be considered complete until you have submitted all of the required documents and information.
 All documents must be in PDF format.

-Application materials should include: a cover letter stating area of expertise and qualifications, synopsis of accomplishments and professional goals, and research/teaching interests; research summary; summary of teaching experience and evaluations; curriculum vitae; and contact information for three references including e-mail addresses and phone numbers.
+Application materials should include a cover letter stating area of expertise and qualifications; current curriculum vitae; synopses of research interests and plans; and the names and contact information of at least three professional references.
 A statement describing participation in activities that promote diversity and inclusion and/or plans to make future contributions is strongly encouraged.

-Please address your application to: Kamel Khalili, Ph.D., Laura H. Carnell Professor and Chair, Department of Microbiology, Immunology and Inflammation, Director, Center for Neurovirology and Gene Editing, Lewis Katz School of Medicine at Temple University, 3500 N. Broad Street, 7th Floor, Philadelphia, PA 19140, C/O Jessica Vega, Senior Physician/Faculty Recruiter, Lewis Katz School of Medicine at Temple University.
+Please address your application to: Çagla Tükel, PhD, Associate Professor of Microbiology, Immunology and Inflammation, Director of the Center for Microbiology and Immunology (CMI), and Director of the Microbiome and Human Disease Initiative, C/O Jessica N. Vega, Sr. Physician/Faculty Recruiter, Lewis Katz School of Medicine at Temple University.

 We are especially interested in qualified candidates from diverse backgrounds and under-represented groups.
 For more information about our commitment to diversity at the Lewis Katz School of Medicine, please visit OHEDI.